Kaimodo/Screeps-launcher-Docker-compose-grafana/azure/readMe.md

 - $VMName = "ScreepsMV"
 - $VMSize = "Standard_B2s"

-are the standards from the file itself.

 ## Run ps1-file

-`./setupServer.ps1`
+`./setupServer.ps1 -User "USERNAME" -Password "YOURPASS"` is the minimal command. u can use `-Verbose` to get extra Info of what is going on.

 ## ToDo's after the script ran

-Get the public IP of your Server via `Get-AzPublicIpAddress -ResourceGroupName "Screeps" | Select "IpAddress"`
+Get the public IP of your Server via `Get-AzPublicIpAddress -ResourceGroupName "YOUR_RES_GRP_NAME" | Select "IpAddress"`

 Connect to it using `ssh azureuser@IP-AddressFromAbove`